 - Raisins are strongly hygroscopic.
 Contact to moisture may cause them to moist, rot resulting into fermentation.
 So select Raisins with no moisture contamination.

 - If you are storing raisins for long time or you bought them in bulk, it is recommended to store them in a refrigerator or tightly sealed containers which can increase shelf life of Raisins from 6 months to 1 year

-- Raisins are sweet due to their high concentration of sugars which can crystallise inside the fruit when stored after a long period.
+- Raisins are sweet due to their high concentration of sugars which can crystallize inside the fruit when stored after a long period.
 Raisins are still usable even if stored for a longer time.
 Sugar grains can be dissolved by blanching Raisins in hot water or other liquids.

 Is it Safe to take Raisins?

 Some raisins are kept golden in color by the use of sulfur dioxide.
 While golden raisins are treated with sulfur dioxide, the U.S Food and Drug Administration generally recognises this substance as safe.

 However, if you are allergic to sulfites, be sure to read the label on the raisin package.